svacas/mule-migration-assistant/README.md

 Mule Migration Assistant is distributed under the terms of the [3-Clause BSD License](https://github.com/mulesoft/mule-migration-assistant/blob/master/LICENSE.txt)

+Important
+Mule Migration Assistant (MMA) is subject to the terms and conditions described for [Community](https://www.mulesoft.com/legal/versioning-back-support-policy#community) connectors.

 ## Overview

 In order to understand the tool, let's start with a couple of informal definitions: